AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Discriminants
 -------------

-Disciminants of class record need to be repeated on both public and private declaration views, but not their body view (similar to e.g. protected types).
+Discriminants of class record need to be repeated on both public and private declaration views, but not their body view (similar to e.g. protected types).
 E.g: